KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GasMonitor by mumblebaj](https://github.com/mumblebaj/MMM-GasMonitor)

+1. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-1. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-GConnect by tderflinger](https://github.com/tderflinger/MMM-GConnect)